bowmanjd/olf22python/slides/presentation.md

 ---

 Use Python when:

 - Bash scripts are too large, complicated
-- Complex string, array, or data processing is needed
+- There are Complex string, array, or data processing needed
 - the target machine lacks the required commands
 - Ansible is too heavy, slow, simple, or unavailable
 - cross-platform is desirable
+- you already know or want to learn Python

 [An informative debate about the merits of Bash vs. Python on Stackoverflow](https://stackoverflow.com/questions/2424921/python-vs-bash-in-which-kind-of-tasks-each-one-outruns-the-other-performance-w)

 Notes:

+(Walk through points)

 Keep in mind: Python works well with Bash and with Ansible.
 This isn't an either/or choice